 Now sold out.

 Explore the complete history of Jaguar–maker of cars that practically purr with life–through James Mann’s stunning photography.

-Stunning A5 (approx) greetings cards with a choice of 8 different cars over 10 cards celebrating some of greatest automobile designs.Photographed in the studio by James Mann for his Art of ….series of books, these blank art cards are available for the first time in packs containing a single design or mixed pack of one each of the following.
+Stunning A5 (approx) 10 greetings cards with a huge choice of cars cards celebrating some of greatest automobile designs.Photographed in the studio by James Mann for his Art of ….series of books, these blank art cards are available for the first time in packs containing a single design or mixed pack of 10 from the following.

 Printed on 300gsm card with white envelopes to the highest quality.